zcash/zips/drafts/str4d-overwinter-sighash/draft1.rst

   if (nIn != NOT_AN_INPUT) {
       // The input being signed (replacing the scriptSig with scriptCode + amount)
       // The prevout may already be contained in hashPrevout, and the nSequence
-      // may already be contain in hashSequence. ss << txTo.vin[nIn].prevout;
+      // may already be contained in hashSequence. ss << txTo.vin[nIn].prevout;
       ss << static_cast<const CScriptBase&>(scriptCode);
       ss << amount;